angelovangel/nextflow-fastp-shiny/README.md

 #or, clone and run from within an R session:
 shiny::runGitHub('nextflow-fastp-shiny', 'angelovangel')
 ```

-You must be familiar with Shiny server to get the app running.
-After that, it can be accessed and used via a normal browser.
 *Note:* the fastq folder has to be read-write accessible from the server where the app is running.

 ### Usage